ismayton/music-lms-backend/README.md

 This repository serves as the backend API for the Music LMS Frontend, which lives in a separate repository.
 To run the complete app, fork music-lms-frontend from https://github.com/ismayton/music-lms-frontend.

 Start up the backend server with `rails s`.
-When the server is running, open the frontend repository and run `npm start` to start the frontend server.
+When the backend server is running, open the frontend repository and run `npm start` to start the frontend server.

 ### Ruby version
 Ruby version 2.6.1